 Y.Bhg.
 Dato' Gregory Wong Guang Seng, aged 67, was appointed to the Board of the Company on 26 February 2014 as an Independent Director.
 Y.Bhg.
 Dato' Gregory Wong is a Fellow of the Institute of Chartered Accountants (England & Wales as well as a Chartered Management Accountant (UK).
-He is also a member of Malaysian Institute of Accountants (MICPA) and an Associate Member of Tax Institute Malaysia (ATII).
+He is also a member of Malaysian Institute of Accountants (MIA), Malaysian Institute of Certified Public Accountants (MICPA) and an Associate Member of Tax Institute Malaysia (ATII).
 Y.Bhg.
 Dato' Gregory Wong holds a Masters Degree in Business Administration (MBA) from the Cranfield Institute of Technology (UK).
 He is the Chairman of Audit & Risk Management Committee, Nomination Committee and Sustainability Committee.